Some students wait until they receive their syllabus before purchasing their books for the term.

-The Books for Cats program offers eligible students (determined by the Office of Financial Aid) to borrow course materials (including textbooks, clickers, and access codes) from Barnes and Noble and lab materials (coat, googles, and LabArchive) from the chemistry department for selected introductory courses.
+The Books for Cats program offers eligible first year students (as determined by the Office of Financial Aid) to borrow course materials (including textbooks, clickers, and access codes) from Barnes and Noble and lab materials (coat, googles, and LabArchive) from the chemistry department for selected introductory courses.
 Participation in Books for Cats will not change a student's financial aid package or interfere with other scholarships because it is a borrowing program; students borrow course materials and return them at the end of their use and by the end of the academic year.
 Eligible students are contacted prior to each quarter with an invitation to use the Books for Cats option on Barnes and Noble online ordering site; the chemistry department will contact eligible students enrolled in a Books for Cats chemistry course with an invitation to come pick-up lab materials.
 Please contact email@example.com with questions.http://libguides.northwestern.edu/testprep

 - If you research a class and the required books aren’t listed, you can email the instructor to ask for this information prior to the term when the syllabus is available.